 Here is the list of the best skill assessment tools in the market.

-eSkill is an online skills assessment solution which helps organizations deploy the most accurate, valid tests for pre-employment and skills gap assessments.
+eSkill is an online skills assessment solution that helps organizations deploy the most accurate, valid tests for pre-employment and skills gap assessments.
 You can choose from over 600 standard tests, 5000 combinable topics or create your own content for any job and industry.

 Devskiller offers developer screening and online interviews in one platform.
 They offer a possibility to test programming languages, frameworks and libraries.
-With their Test Wizard, you can generate coding test based on your job description in order to verify coding skills you are looking for.
+With their Test Wizard, you can generate a coding test based on your job description in order to verify the coding skills you are looking for.